Kevinr99089/Extended.Builder/README.md

 # <p align="center"> Welcome to Extended.Builder🔧

 >[!note]
-> **ReReX will get a dedicated repository soon, as a consequence, it will no longer be on Extended.Builder.**
+> **ReReX has now its own repository, after the next release of ReReX on Extended.Builder, the patches will be removed from Extended.Builder to move on Anddea.Builder .**

 ## <p align="center"> Available apps :
 - YT (Extended), YT Music (Extended) and YT (ReReX).